GhostCodes/jade/README.md

 #Customization - partials
 ##Disqus
-To use disqus go to the jade/partials/disqus.hbs.
-Replace the code inside with your own code.
+To use disqus; create jade/partials/disqus.hbs.
+Parse the full 'disqus universal' code in there.

 ##Google Analytics
-To use Google Analytics, please replace the code with your own in jade/partials/analytics.hbs
+To use Google Analytics, please create a file (jade/partials/analytics.hbs) and parse your full script code in it.

 ##Header
 The header.hbs partial (jade/partials/header.hbs) basically consists of two parts.
 The first p tag is the actual header with the blog title.
 The second line (about div) involves a call to the modal (question mark top right), so you could remove it, but i would appreciate it if you would keep it there for reference.